planck-repl/planck/site/src/dependencies.md

 > Paths to JARs cached locally via Maven (usually under `/Users/<username>/.m2/repository`) will work fine.
 See the section below on Leiningen for tips on dependency management.

 Note that, since Planck employs bootstrapped ClojureScript, not all regular ClojureScript libraries may work with Planck.
-In particular, libraries that employ macros that rely on Java interop cannot work.
-But libraries that employ straightworward macros that expand to ClojureScript work fine.
+In particular, libraries that employ macros that either rely on Java interop, or call macros in the same _compilation stage_ cannot work.
+But libraries that employ straightforward macros that expand to ClojureScript work fine.

 > One example of Planck using a dependency: This documentation is written in markdown, but converted to HTML _using Planck itself_ using Dmitri Sotnikov's  [markdown-clj](https://github.com/yogthos/markdown-clj) library.
 This library is written with support for regular ClojureScript, but it also works perfectly well in bootstrapped ClojureScript.